zhongyuan-duke/IDS-706-week-1-template/README.md

 3. Click on "Create repository".
 4. Click codespaces and then "Create codespace on main".

-## Create new files in the repository in the terminal
+## Create new files in the repository (using the terminal or manually)
 ```bash
 touch Makefile
 touch hello.py